Africa's sports bars, TV shacks step up security for World Cup

 SOCCER "UN-ISLAMIC"

-For both groups, viewing centres offer more than just another conveniently poorly guarded public meeting place.
+For both groups, viewing centers offer more than just another conveniently poorly guarded public meeting place.

 A week before, a suicide bomber set out to strike an open-air screening of a match in Nigeria’s central city of Jos.
 His car blew up on the way, killing three people.